ontio/documentation/get_started_en.md

 ### Environmental deployment

-1. Set up your own test network as described in [Ontology network setup](#ontology-network-setup).
+A. Set up your own test network as described in [Ontology network setup](#ontology-network-setup).
 If there are not enough resources to run multiple nodes, it is recommended to use testing private network.
 Of course, you can also choose to connect to the Ontology's public testing network called Polaris.

 The next step will take the solo mode as an example.

-2. Use the command `./ontology --rest --ws --localrpc --gaslimit 20000 --gasprice 0 --testmode --networkid 3` to start the testing network and enter the wallet account password.
+B. Use the command `./ontology --rest --ws --localrpc --gaslimit 20000 --gasprice 0 --testmode --networkid 3` to start the testing network and enter the wallet account password.

-3. Use the rest interface to query the balance of the initial account (the biller in solo mode).
+C. Use the rest interface to query the balance of the initial account (the biller in solo mode).

 * Enter `http://localhost:20334/api/v1/balance/APrkensMwPiaqg5rfz54Qa62hDWwtFAnkh` in your browser. `localhost` is the IP address of node，`20334` is the default rest port，and this port can also be specified by yourself, the command is `--rest --restport 20339`；`api/v1/balance/` is the URL path of the rest interface and `APrkensMwPiaqg5rfz54Qa62hDWwtFAnkh` is the address of the initial biller.
 This entire URL constitutes the rest interface call method for the balance query.

 * The browser returns a response `{"Action":"getbalance","Desc":"SUCCESS","Error":0,"Result":{"ont":"1000000000","ong":"0"},"Version":"1.0.0"}`，which is a response string in json format.
 You can see there are 1000000000 ONT and 0 ONG.

-4. In the Ontology network, almost all operations need to consume gas, ie ong.
+D. In the Ontology network, almost all operations need to consume gas, ie ong.
 In this example, the `--gasprice 0` parameter is set to be 0 at startup, so subsequent operations do not consume any gas.
 But you can still pay for gas.
 This step will demonstrate how to extract ONG from your account.

 * ONG is the associated fuel of ONT, which is gradually released with ONT, but it needs to be manually extracted into your own account;